MicrosoftDocs/appcenter-docs/docs/sdk/other-apis/unity.md

 > [!NOTE]
 > If you set the same custom property more than once, previous values will be overwritten by the last one.

 You may remove any custom property by calling the `Clear()` method.
-This will only remove the value of the property for a device.
-It will not remove the property name from App Center portal.
+This method will only remove the value of the property for a device.
+It won't remove the property name from App Center portal.

 ```csharp
 CustomProperties properties = new CustomProperties();